-Before any issuance of the proposed license amendment, the NRC will need to make the findings required by the Atomic Energy Act of 1954, as amended (the Act), and NRC's regulations.
+An NRC administrative completeness review, dated September 24, 2020 (ADAMS Accession No. ML20258A275), found the application acceptable for a technical review.
+Prior to approving the application, the NRC will need to make the findings required, as required by the Atomic Energy Act of 1954 as amended (the Act), and the NRC's regulations.
+The NRC's findings will be documented in a Safety Evaluation Report and an environmental assessment.